pinterest/ktlint/docs/rules/standard.md

 ### Comment wrapping

 A block comment should start and end on a line that does not contain any other element.
-A block comment should not be used as end of line comment.

 === "[:material-heart:](#) Ktlint"